There’s a picture book query question that comes up a lot. All of your query letter for picture book questions, answered here!

 A quirky picture book with a great friendship hook, spare text and retro-style illustration, HARRY AND HORSIE is sure to blast your imagination into the stratosphere!
 This is a simultaneous submission.
 You will find the full manuscript of XXX words pasted below (or “enclosed”).
 I look forward to hearing from you and appreciate your consideration.

 Easy peasy.
-No need to write an elaborate picture book query letter.
-Just present the main characters, the main problem, and the resolution, then work in a hook (“great friendship hook,” above), and sign off like you normally would with a novel query.
-This is the perfect query letter for picture book formula.
+No need to write an elaborate children’s picture book query letter.
+Just present the main characters, the main problem, and the resolution, then work in a hook (“great friendship hook,” above), and sign off like you normally would with a book query letter.
+This is the perfect query letter formula.

 How to Get A Picture Book Literary Agent

-The picture book query should be short and compelling.
+The query should be short and compelling.
 Then just paste the picture book manuscript.
-If you are an author/illustrator, include a link to an online portfolio where the agent or editor can browse your illustrations.
+If you are an author/illustrator, include a link to an online portfolio where the agent or editor can browse your illustrations (more on how to find a literary agent for children’s books here).
 Do not include attachments unless the agent requests to see more illustrations or to see a dummy.
 Be prepared to show additional picture book manuscripts, because agents will frequently want to see more than one.
 (More thoughts on writing great children’s books, including read aloud picture books here.)

 If you’d like personalized help with your own picture book query, or your entire manuscript, hire me as your picture book editor.